cgar/cgar.github.com/README.md

-Jekyll source for my personal site/blog.
+Source of my personal site.

+jekyll-v0 : jekyll source (not in use any longer)